Skip to main content

 • If the company works in developing new extraction fossil fuel projects, building new fossil fired power stations or in doing anything with coal.

-Our Company Ethos rating looks for:
+Our company ethos rating looks for:

 • Membership of lobby groups.

-• Executive pay over £250,000.
+• Executive pay over £1million.

 • Production in arms and military.

-• Production in mining, logging or fossil fuels.
+• Production in mining or fossil fuels.

-• Production in pesticides, GM, mega farms.
+• Production in nuclear power.

 • Significant boycott in line with our ratings.